parisafro/MovieFinder/README.md

 # MovieFinder

-This is a sample of IMDb which name is 'Movie Box' 🎥
+This is a sample of IMDb which I named it 'Movie Box' 🎥

 # Movie Box Features